1921 Idaho Vandals football team

-The 1921 Idaho Vandals football team represented the University of Idaho in the 1921 college football season.
-Idaho was led by second-year head coach Thomas Kelley in their last season as an independent before joining the Pacific Coast Conference.
+The 1921 Idaho Vandals football team represented the University of Idaho as a member of the Northwest Conference during the 1921 college football season.
+Led by Thomas Kelley in his second and final season as head coach, the Vandals compiled an overall record of 4–3–1 with a mark of 1–2–1 in conference play, placing fifth in the Northwest Conference.
 The Vandals had two home games in Moscow, one on campus at MacLean Field and another at the fairgrounds; they also played one in Boise at Public School Field.